jasmine/jasmine/Contribute.markdown

 1. Ensure JSHint is green with `grunt jsHint`
 1. Build `jasmine.js` with `grunt buildDistribution` and run all specs again - this ensures that your changes self-test well

+Note that we use Travis for Continuous Integration.
+We only accept green pull requests.